Skip to main content

 Customize metrics collector

-Starting with Portworx Operator 25.5.2, you can configure the metrics collector separately from other telemetry components.
+If you are running Portworx Operator 25.5.2 or later, you can configure the metrics collector separately from other telemetry components.

 The metrics collector requires telemetry to be enabled.
 When telemetry is enabled, the metrics collector is enabled by default.
 You can disable the metrics collector while keeping telemetry enabled, but you cannot enable the metrics collector without telemetry.